-We offer three different levels of data quality reporting.
+We offer three basic levels of data quality reporting.
 For more information, or to request an example of a data quality report, please contact us.

 This is the most basic data quality report we offer.
-The Data Quality Memo (DQM) includes key data verification and validation findings (for failures impacting data quality only), and a brief summary of data usability with respect to precision, accuracy, representativeness, comparability, completeness (PARCCS), and sensitivity.
-The DQM will also include a table summarizing analytical sensitivity (where reporting limits exceed project action limits for non-detect results, if any) and a table of qualified results (if any).
+The data validation report (DVR) includes key data verification and validation findings (for failures impacting data quality only), accompanied by more-detailed data validation checklists for each sample delivery group.
+It includes a brief summary of data usability with respect to precision, accuracy, representativeness, comparability, completeness, and sensitivity (PARCCS).
+The DVR will also include a table summarizing analytical sensitivity (where reporting limits exceed project action limits for non-detect results, if any) and a table of qualified results (if any).

 This the most popular data quality report we offer and is appropriate for most projects.
-It provides thorough documentation of data verification, data validation, and data usability assessment findings.
-The Data Quality Assessment (DQA) includes all elements of the DQM, plus a summary of the dataset reviewed and more in-depth discussion of data usability with respect to PARCCS.
+It provides thorough documentation of data verification, data validation, and data usability assessment findings, including attached data validation checklists (or ADEC laboratory data review checklists) for each sample delivery group.
+The data quality assessment (DQA) includes all elements of the DVR, plus a more in-depth data usability assessment with respect to PARCCS.